RPAA’S BRIGHTLIGHTS EDUCATION INITIATIVES

-Providing transformative arts education for students of all ages is at the heart of the mission of Richmond CenterStage Foundation.
+Providing transformative arts education for students of all ages is at the heart of the mission of Richmond Performing Arts Alliance (RPAA).
 Since 2009, the BrightLights Education Initiatives have aimed to serve educators, students and families from across the Richmond region, working to increase equity in access to the arts and arts in education.

-Throughout the year, our programs take place in schools and community settings, including the venues of Dominion Arts Center.
-We believe in the power of the arts to enrich, enliven and educate children and adults in significant ways—ways that lead to new understandings in learning and life, which inevitably improves quality of living across our region.
+Our programs take place in schools, community settings and in the venues of RPAA.
+We believe in the power of the arts to enrich, enliven and educate children and adults in transformative ways that lead to new understandings in learning and life, which inevitably improves the quality of living across our region.

 GENWORTH BRIGHTLIGHTS EDUCATION CENTER